Map Drawing Guide

 Foreshortening:

-Foreshortening is a key factor of drawing.
+Foreshortening is a key factor in drawing.

 In the next example, the bottom of the hut is less foreshortened.